w3f/polkadot-wiki/docs/learn/learn-proxies.md

 :::

-It is possible to put an anonymous proxy within a multisig, and then transactions will be signed by the _any proxy(ies)_ on behalf of the anonymous proxy (proxied account).
+It is possible to put an _anon_ within a multisig, and then transactions will be signed by the _any_ proxy(ies) on behalf of the _anon_ (proxied account).
 Let's take for example the diagram below.
-Alice, Bob and Anon are part of the multisig AB_anon, a multisig account with threshold 2.
-Anon is an anonymous proxy spawned by Charlie, who now acts as any proxy and thus signs anything on behalf of Anon.
+Alice, Bob and Anon are part of the multisig AB_anon, a multisig account with threshold 2. _Anon_ is an anonymous proxy spawned by Charlie, who now acts as any proxy and thus signs anything on behalf of _anon_.
 The anonymous proxy cannot sign directly because it does not have a private key.
-So, for example, to send funds from the multisig to Dan, Charly needs to submit a `proxy.proxy` extrinsic to Anon, which in turn will submit a `multisg.asMulti` extrinsic to AB_anon containing the call data for the `balances.transferKeepAlive` extrinsic about the transfer of some funds from AB_anon to Dan.
-Alice can then approve the transfer by submitting a multisig.asMulti extrinsic also containing the call data for the `balances.transferKeepAlive` extrinsic about the transfer of some funds from AB_anon to Dan.
+So, for example, to send funds from the multisig to Dan, Charly needs to submit a `proxy.proxy` extrinsic to _anon_, which in turn will submit a `multisg.asMulti` extrinsic to AB_anon containing the call data for the `balances.transferKeepAlive` extrinsic about the transfer of some funds from AB_anon to Dan.
+Alice can then approve the transfer by submitting a `multisig.asMulti` extrinsic also containing the call data for the `balances.transferKeepAlive` extrinsic about the transfer of some funds from AB_anon to Dan.

 ![multisig with one anon](../assets/multisig_with_one_anon.png)